Why You Should NOT Just Walk into the Apple Store to Buy Your Mac

-Apple Authorized Resellers frequently have the best deals on Mac computers and laptops.
-The big names in the game include: MacMall, Mac Connection, B&H, Best Buy and Abt Electronics.
 There are a number of advantages to shopping at these stores.
-First off, they provide discounts off the retail price.
+First off, they provide discounts on the retail price.

-For instance, in addition to offering the lowest prices on the MacBook Air, MacMall also includes a $40 discount on a new 13.3” MacBook Air.
 The next big advantage to buying from online retailers is free software and rebate offers such as free trials of software and rebate offers for free or discounted printers or accessories.
-Finally, you can save on sales tax from many of these resellers, depending on your location.
-And most of the time, shipping is free (or the price is discounted enough to make up for it).

 A quick note: if the website you are looking at has a shoddy design and the prices are too low to be believed, it probably isn’t an Apple Authorized site and may not be a trustworthy business.
 Any site you see on Brad’s Deals is safe.